jeromeetienne/webvr-experiments/README.md

   - signals triggered when the reticle is near a potential target
   - Reticle UI is using it to make the reticle smaller when it isnt near a target
 - make the reticle close to the target - thus no focus trouble
+- dispatch the intersecting object in signals
+  - thus people can code feedback on intersecting object too

 ### TODO
+- can not see button in fullscreen: put them on a domElement container
+  - done in game.html
+- make UI position/size in pixel instead
+  - why in pixel and not in normalized [-1,+1] ? because it is the same at the end, and it is easier to think about it as human

 - make a start screen - get a instruction screen
 - remove font-awesome and put svg icon